MoTechnicalities/Flux-Monism/JOURNEY.md

 ### The Hurricane-Tornado Analogy

-**Gemini's devastating observation**:
+**The devastating observation** (so obvious others should be ashamed for overlooking it):
-> "They aren't 'natural'—they grow with high available energy.
+> "Muons only occur in high-energy reactions—cosmic rays, particle accelerators.
+They aren't 'natural' like electrons.
+They grow with high available energy.
 How is this not much different than a hurricane vs. tornado?
 You get out what you put in!
 And once you stop putting in, it disappears."

 This analogy **unifies three mysteries** into one principle: